Are you wondering how cold Mount Everest is? Discover the Temperature in detail.

 Altitude

 How cold is Mount Everest?
-The mountain’s location at high altitude, combined with its proximity to both the Indian monsoon and the Tibetan high-pressure system, results in extreme cold.
+The mountain's high-altitude location, combined with its proximity to both the Indian monsoon and the Tibetan high-pressure system, results in extreme cold.
 The elevation gained from the mountain itself is one of the primary contributors to cold weather.
 As altitude increases, the warmth enveloping us decreases.
 On the Everest climb, there is an average temperature decline of about 6.5°C (11.7°F) after climbing each vertical 1000m (3280ft) height.
 Therefore, it remains cold even at the base camp, already above 5000 m (17598 ft).
 It is too cold at the extremes, and one could quickly freeze out.

 Latitude